Cambridge Five: Donald Maclean and Guy Burgess

 Philby, when he was posted in the British embassy in Washington after the war, learned that American and British authorities were searching for a mole (cryptonym Homer) in the British embassy who was passing information to the Soviets, relying on material uncovered by the Venona project.
 He further learned one of the suspects was Maclean.
 Realizing he had to act fast, he ordered Burgess, who was also on the embassy staff and living with Philby, to warn Maclean in England.
-Burgess was recalled from the US due to "bad behaviour" and, upon reaching London, warned Maclean.
+Burgess was recalled from the US because of "bad behaviour" and, upon reaching London, warned Maclean.

-Burgess and Maclean disappeared in the summer of 1951, and spent most of the next four years living covertly in Kuybyshev, Russian SFSR.
-Their whereabouts were unclear for some time and their defection wasn't confirmed until 1956, when the two appeared at a press conference in Moscow.
+Burgess and Maclean disappeared in the summer of 1951 and spent most of the next four years living covertly in Kuybyshev, Russian SFSR.
+Their whereabouts were unclear for some time and their defection was not confirmed until 1956 when the two appeared at a press conference in Moscow.
 Though Burgess was not supposed to defect at the same time as Maclean, it has been claimed that he had been ordered to do so by his controllers in Moscow.
 The move immediately cast suspicion upon Philby because of his close association with Burgess; many speculate that had the defection proceeded differently, Philby could have climbed even higher within British intelligence.

 In 2019, Russia honoured Burgess and Maclean in a ceremony; a plaque was attached to the building where they had lived in the 1950s.
 The head of Russia's Foreign Intelligence Service (SVR) praised the duo on social media for "having supplied Soviet intelligence with the most important information for more than 20 years, [making] a significant contribution to the victory over fascism, the protection of our strategic interests and ensuring the safety of our country".